JorgeSaicoski/portfolio-manager/docs/authentication/enrollment-setup.md

 5. Click **Update** at the bottom

+### ✨ Automatic "Sign Up" Link Feature

+**When you configure the enrollment flow in your brand settings, Authentik automatically adds a "Sign up" link to the bottom of the login page!**

+This means users who arrive at the Authentik login page will see:
+- Login fields (username/email + password)
+- A "Sign up" link at the bottom

+**No additional configuration needed** - this link appears automatically once the enrollment flow is set in the brand settings.

+**User Experience:**
+- User clicks "Sign In" on your Portfolio Manager homepage
+- Redirects to Authentik login page
+- User sees "Sign up" link and clicks it
+- Goes directly to the enrollment flow
+- Registers and is automatically logged in

 ## Step 3: Add Username Field (CRITICAL!)

 **⚠️ This step is REQUIRED or registration will fail!**